JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-07-21-MiniprepPlus-DNA:RNA-extractions-McapLarvae.md

 ![](https://raw.githubusercontent.com/JillAshey/JillAshey_Putnam_Lab_Notebook/master/images/tapestation/RNA_TS_R104_20230724.png)

 R81 and R104 did not have a RIN score calculated because the concentration was >10 ng/ul.
 That's okay - just because a RIN couldn't be calculated doesn't mean there isn't RNA in there.
 The TS gel shows bands at 18S and 28S for all samples, which is good.
-There are also some bands between  There are peaks in R81 and R104 that are not 18S or 28S
+There are also some bands between 25-200 nt in the TS gel, which may be due to lots of small RNAs.
+There are peaks in R81 and R104 that are not 18S or 28S, which may also be due to small RNAs and/or contimination.

+### Notes moving forward

+- Talked to Jacob Green (Puritz lab) while doing TS.
+He recommended mixing the RNA (either by vortexting, inverting, etc) to get higher RNA concentrations.
+To get a higher concentration of RNA, he also recommended either eluting in a lower volume (i.e., 50 uL instead of 100 uL DNA/RNA free water) or passing the same volume through the RNA column twice.
+- We still have decent RNA concentrations.
+I may add another wash w/ wash buffer before eluting the RNA.